Getty Images

 The term webhook generally means posting an event to another system over the web through an API.
 Webhooks use HTTP POST messages to trigger actions in another application when an event fires.
 The current standard data format for this is JSON, but it's possible to build a webhook system using SMS or SMTP events.
 Developers can create command lines, set up configuration files or pipe it directly through a user interface to achieve this.

-A webhook needs two things: a sender with tools to recognize an event and do something, and a receiver -- an application with an API to send the messages to.
-Webhooks are an easy way to send text-based responses to users when certain events occur inside the application.
-Most modern platforms support webhooks, or at least a similar architectural approach, such as Gmail, Slack, Discord, GitHub and Google Calendar.
+A webhook needs two things: a sender and a receiver.
+The sender must be configured to recognize that an event has occurred.
+It can then notify the receiver -- an application with an API to send the messages to -- of the event.
+Webhooks are an easy way to send text-based responses to users when certain events occur inside an application.
+Most modern platforms such as Gmail, Slack, Discord, GitHub and Google Calendar support webhooks or a similar architectural approach.

 Some real-world examples of webhooks include the following:

-- Instagram photos that automatically upload to Twitter accounts.
+- Instagram photos that automatically upload to X, formerly known as Twitter.

 - A connected doorbell configured to flash certain lights inside a home as it rings.